Create a personalized wedding website with our step-by-step guide. Learn how to craft a digital space that shares your love story and wedding details.

-Before jumping into design mode, consider the overall aesthetic you want your website to have.
+Before jumping into website design mode, consider the overall aesthetic you want your website to have.
 Likely, this will mirror your wedding theme or color palette, though that doesn’t have to be the case.
 Your wedding website’s appearance can be based on a theme, your wedding location, the time of year, cultural influences, or any other mood or detail.
-Whatever lends itself to how you want your guests to experience receiving all your wedding info.
+Whatever lends itself to how you want your guests to experience receiving all your wedding information.

-The easiest way to create a unique and completely personal wedding website is by incorporating photos of you and your SO.
+The easiest way to create a unique and completely personal wedding website is by incorporating photos of you and your special other.
 A photograph—be it from your engagement session, proposal, or earlier in your relationship—can quickly give guests a feel for your relationship and upcoming wedding.
 Look for pictures that communicate who you are as a couple, as well as shots you just find utterly beautiful.
 Your guests will be thrilled to be greeted by your faces.

-Something easily overlooked that can make all the difference on detail cards, wedding invitation, or online is your URL.
+Something easily overlooked that can make all the difference on detail cards, wedding invitations, or online is your URL.
 Setting a custom domain is a simple way to further personalize your website.
-Plus, it makes it look all the more official.
+Plus, it makes it look more official.
 To set a custom URL on a Zola free wedding website, simply click “Website” from the Zola homepage and scroll down until you see “Your Unique URL” on the left-hand side.
 Click “Edit URL,” fill in the provided space, and click “Save.”
 Remember to be concise and careful with spelling.
 Once saved, you’ll be notified with a brief green pop-up.
-If you ever want to change it, navigate back to the box and click “Edit URL” again.
+If you ever want to change it, navigate back to the box, and click “Edit URL” again.
 Just be decided before you begin sharing.

 Not sure what to set your URL as?
 Take inspiration from one of the below.

 It’s inevitable—not everyone at your wedding will know each other.
 Moreover, not everyone will know every member of the wedding party.
-These can be fairly prominent people in your ceremony and reception.
-Help your guests get to know everyone by dedicating a page to the wedding party, complete with names, photographs, and mini-bios.
+These can be prominent people in your ceremony and reception.
+Help your guests get to know everyone by dedicating a page to the wedding party, complete with names, photographs, and mini bios.
 Include each person’s role (Maid of Honor, bridesmaid, groomsman, etc.), how they know the bride or groom, and any quick details you’d like to add.
 Fun facts or their well-wishes to the couple work perfectly here, depending on the mood you want to set.